 Maximum residue levels for nicotine

-EU to raise MRLs for nicotine on spices
+EU amends MRLs for nicotine on coffee

 Update